 Apply for Examination

 Check if you are eligible to sit exam.
+You must:

 - Have or be eligible for full or limited registration with the Irish Medical Council, GMC or equivalent.